rhymeswithvocal/digital-garden/_notes/site-lessons.md

 ---
 title: Lessons from Building this Site
 ---
-In the interest of doing some [[Learn in Public|learning in public]] I've decided to log all of the lessons that creating and maintaining this jekyll blog teaches me.
+In the interest of doing some [[Learning in Public]] I've decided to log all of the lessons that creating and maintaining this jekyll blog teaches me.

 Once again, a truly massive thanks to [Maxime Vaillaincourt](https://maximevaillancourt.com/) for use of his [open source template](https://github.com/maximevaillancourt/digital-garden-jekyll-template) that I'm using.